-1. "Additional Independent Director" has the meaning specified in paragraph (B)(1) of this Article SIXTH.

-2. "AT&T" means AT&T Corp., a New York corporation.

-3. "AT&T Directors" means (i) those five (5) Directors designated by AT&T to serve as members of the Board of Directors pursuant to a contractual right of AT&T to designate such Directors and (ii) any Replacement AT&T Director.

-4. "Board of Directors" means the Board of Directors of the Corporation.

-5. "CEO" means the Chief Executive Officer of the Corporation.

-6. "Chairman" means the Chairman of the Board of Directors.

-7. "Class of Director" means the Comcast Directors, the AT&T Directors or the Independent Directors, as the case may be.

-8. "Comcast" means Comcast Corporation, a Pennsylvania corporation.

-9. "Comcast Directors" means (i) those five (5) Directors designated by Comcast to serve as members of the Board of Directors pursuant to a contractual right of Comcast to designate such Directors and (ii) any Replacement Comcast Director.

-10. "Director" means a director of the Corporation.

-11. "Effective Time" means the date and time at which these Amended and Restated Articles of Incorporation become effective with the Department of State of the Commonwealth of Pennsylvania.

-12. "Holiday" has the meaning specified in paragraph (B)(6) of this Article SIXTH.

-13. "Independent Director" means (i) those two (2) Independent Persons jointly designated by AT&T and Comcast to serve as members of the Board of Directors pursuant to a contractual right of AT&T and Comcast to designate such Directors, (ii) any Additional Independent Director and (iii) any Replacement Independent Director.
+- 1. "Additional Independent Director" has the meaning specified in paragraph (B)(1) of this Article SIXTH. - 2.
+"AT&T" means AT&T Corp., a New York corporation. - 3.
+"AT&T Directors" means (i) those five (5) Directors designated by AT&T to serve as members of the Board of Directors pursuant to a contractual right of AT&T to designate such Directors, and (ii) any Replacement AT&T Director-and (iii) any Director elected to replace an AT&T Director at the 2004 annual meeting of shareholders of the Corporation or designated as an AT&T Director pursuant to the last sentence of paragraph (E)(2) of this Article SIXTH. - 4.
+"Board of Directors" means the Board of Directors of the Corporation. - 5.
+"CEO" means the Chief Executive Officer of the Corporation. - 6.
+"Chairman" means the Chairman of the Board of Directors. - 7.
+"Class of Director" means the Comcast Directors, the AT&T Directors or the Independent Directors, as the case may be. - 8.
+"Comcast" means Comcast Corporation, a Pennsylvania corporation. - 9.
+"Comcast Directors" means (i) those five (5) Directors designated by Comcast to serve as members of the Board of Directors pursuant to a contractual right of Comcast to designate such Directors, and (ii) any Replacement Comcast Director-and (iii) any Director elected to replace a Comcast Director at the 2004 annual meeting of shareholders of the Corporation or designated as a Comcast Director pursuant to the last sentence of paragraph (E)(2) of this Article SIXTH. - 10.
+"Director" means a director of the Corporation. - 11.
+"Effective Time" means the date and time at which these Amended and Restated Articles of Incorporation become effective with the Department of State of the Commonwealth of Pennsylvania. - 12.
+"Governance and Directors Nominating Committee" has the meaning specified in paragraph (E)(1) of this Article SIXTH.13.
+"Holiday" has the meaning specified in paragraph (B)(6) of this Article SIXTH. - 14.|13.
+"Independent Director" means (i) those two (2) Independent Persons jointly designated by AT&T and Comcast to serve as members of the Board of Directors pursuant to a contractual right of AT&T and

+Comcast to designate such Directors, (ii) any Additional Independent Director; and (iii) any Replacement Independent Director and (iv) any Director elected to replace an Independent Director at the 2004 annual meeting of shareholders of the Corporation or designated as an Independent Director pursuant to the last sentence of paragraph (E)(2) of this Article SIXTH.